JamesClonk/kubeone-dcs-kubernetes/README.md

 You can access the Falco Sidekick UI in your browser by going to [https://falco.my-kubernetes.my-domain.com](https://falco.my-kubernetes.my-domain.com) and login with your IDP / OIDC account.
 The login credentials for the UI itself will be "admin:admin".

 > **Note**: Falco is an optional component of this project and thus not installed by default!
 If you want to install it please run the additional command `make deploy-falco` after all other deployments are up and running.

+### WireGuard VPN

+TODO: explain usage here!

+> **Note**: WireGuard is an optional component of this project and thus not installed by default!
+If you want to install it please first consult the [WireGuard configuration](#wireguard) section and then run the additional command `make deploy-wireguard`.

 ## Troubleshooting